 As soon as I click on something on the stage,

-for one, you'll see that it's selected, it'll
+you'll see that it's selected as it'll

 have like this mesh